 If you just can’t bring yourself to use a tissue paper box, there area loads of options for plastic grocery bag holders over on Amazon.

 No losing the soap with a soap pouch

 If you are handy with a sewing machine and have some old towels that are pushing the end of their lifespan, you can sew up some pouches for soap.
-Personally I like attaching a loop of rope to them.
+Personally, I like attaching a loop of rope to them.
 No ‘soap on a rope’ jokes, please.
-This way the soap isn’t slippery and does a better job of getting the dirty off.
+This way the soap isn’t slippery and does a better job of getting the dirt off.